• The Road from Oklahoma to Chaco Canyon

 After lunch we broke camp, then hiked Wijiji, one of the lonelier trails in the canyon, under perfectly blue skies.

 • Aztec Ruins and Angel Peak

 Aztec Ruins National Monument; I shot more and better than I expected, including some interesting black-and-white.
-Cold air and blue skies – I shot the cliché view inside the great kiva.
+Amidst cold air and blue skies, I shot the cliché view inside the great kiva.